calacademy-research/assembly_etc/categories/telomeres/README.md

 (We are considering using a telomere.motif file similar to busco.lineage usage to override defaults;
 this is not currently implemented in any of the scripts.)

-Note: using grep on fasta split lines and counting highlighted patterns technique was initally an exploration.
+Note: using grep on fasta split lines and counting highlighted patterns was initially just an exploration.
 We thought at first it was going to be a case of "it's not how well the dog dances but that a dog dances at all," but it worked well enough to keep.